larssieboy18/the-impostor/README.md

 After this is done, you can start the bot with `node .`

+## Suggestions, bugs, feature requests

+Want to contribute?
+Great, we love that!
+Please take your time on [opening a new issue](https://github.com/biaw/the-impostor/issues/new).

+## Contributors

+You can see all contributors and their GitHub-profiles [here](https://github.com/biaw/the-impostor/graphs/contributors).

 ## License

 We use the MIT-license.

 > A short, permissive software license.
 Basically, you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
 There are many variations of this license in use.

-Fetched from [TLDRLegal](https://tldrlegal.com/license/mit-license), please also read the [license](https://github.com/gleeny/24-7/blob/master/LICENSE) if you plan on using the source code.
+Fetched from [TLDRLegal](https://tldrlegal.com/license/mit-license), please also read the [license](https://github.com/biaw/the-impostor/blob/master/LICENSE) if you plan on using the source code.
 This is only a short summary.
-Please also take note of that we are not forced to help you, and we won't help you host it yourself as we do not recommend you doing so.